expressodev/ci-merchant/README.md

+## CI-Merchant is no longer supported.
+Use [Omnipay](https://github.com/adrianmacneil/omnipay) instead.

+CI-Merchant was rewritten as a PHP 5.3+ Composer package, which will work with any PHP framework, not just CodeIgniter.
+CI-Merchant is no longer being actively developed or supported, so you should not use it on new projects, and all existing projects should upgrade to Omnipay as soon as possible.

+For more details, see [Omnipay PHP Payment Processing Library](https://github.com/adrianmacneil/omnipay).

-# CI-Merchant Library
+## CI-Merchant Library

 CI-Merchant is a driver-based payment processing library built specifically for use in CodeIgniter web applications.
 It allows you to integrate any supported payment gateway using a consistent API.

-## The future of CI-Merchant: [Omnipay](https://github.com/adrianmacneil/omnipay)

-CI-Merchant is being rewritten as a PHP 5.3+ Composer package.
-Not all of the gateways are supported yet, but if your gateway is supported we recommend using [Omnipay](https://github.com/adrianmacneil/omnipay) instead.

 ## Requirements